 Share this article

-Scanner is a security data lake tool designed for rapid search and detection over petabyte-scale log data sets in AWS S3.
-With highly efficient serverless compute, it is 10x cheaper than tools like Splunk and Datadog for large log volumes and 100x faster than tools like AWS Athena.
+Scanner is a security data lake platform that supercharges security investigations with fast search and detections for petabyte-scale log data sets in AWS S3.
+It’s 100x faster than Athena and 10x cheaper than traditional tools like Splunk and DataDog.

 Cliff is the CEO and co-founder of Scanner.dev, a security data lake product built for scale, speed, and cost efficiency.
 Prior to founding Scanner, he was a Principal Engineer at Cisco where he led the backend infrastructure team for the Webex People Graph (previously called Accompany before its acquisition by Cisco).
 He has a love-hate relationship with Rust, but it’s mostly love these days.